-On November 8, 1519, Hernán Cortés and his six hundred conquistadors marched unopposed into Tenochtitlan, the city of palaces and temples that the Aztecs had built on an island.
-In an area known as Xoloco, they were welcomed by Moctezuma, the King of the Aztecs, who was convinced that the Spanish were Quetzalcoatl and other native Gods who were prophesied to return from the east in “one reed year,” which was 1519 in Aztec calendar.
+On November 8, 1519, Hernán Cortés and his six hundred conquistadors marched into Tenochtitlan, the city of palaces and temples that the Aztecs had built on an island.
+In an area known as Xoloco, they were welcomed by the Aztec King, Moctezuma, who believed that the Spanish were Quetzalcoatl and other native Gods prophesied to return from the east in “one reed year,” which was 1519 in Aztec calendar.

 Cortés and his conquistadors entered Tenochtitlan not as invaders, not as human beings, but as the Gods who were returning home.

 The history of the “conquest of the Aztec empire” is generally understood on the basis of the account that the conquerors, the Spanish, have left behind.
 Historians have not considered the prose and poetry, written in Nahuatl language, in which the Aztec chroniclers of that time have described their version of what happened during the so-called “conquest.”
 I recently read the book by Mexican historian Miguel León-Portilla, The Broken Spears: The Aztec Account of the Conquest of Mexico.
-This book has several Aztec texts translated from Nahuatl.
+This book is a study of Aztec texts translated from Nahuatl.

 On May 22, 1520, Pedro de Alvarado, the chief lieutenant of Hernán Cortés, and his men massacred a group of worshippers who had gathered at the Patio of the Gods to celebrate the festival in the honor of Tezcatlipoca, an important God of the Aztecs.
 The worshippers were unarmed, and there were a large number of women and children among them.
 Here’s an excerpt from an Aztec chronicler’s description of the massacre (from Miguel León-Portilla’s book):